ecohen1125/Project04-Platformer/README.md

 Created a player and implemented new graphics with animations

-Created 3 enemy types: one that charges at the player when they are close, one that starts jumping towards the player when they are close, and one that walks between two walls
+Created 3 enemy types: one that charges at the player when they are close, one that starts jumping towards the player when they are close, and one that walks between two walls with animations for all

 Added background music